ietf-rats/charter/ietf-rats-charter.md

 Results associated with an Attester's Evidence that originates from a trusted Verifier.
 The results are trust decisions regarding the Attester.

+Note that these two stages may be combined and implemented together by the same party.

-To improve the confidence in a system component's trustworthiness, a relying party may require evidence about:
+To establish a system component's trustworthiness, a relying party may require evidence about:
 * system component identity,
 * composition of system components, including nested components,